 Lighting for Hosting a Webinar

 Upgrading your lighting is one of the best ways to increase the quality of your webinar.
 You’d be surprised at the difference a ring light or softbox light can make.
 Placing one of these lights behind your computer or on your desk will fully illuminate you so that the audience can see you clearly.
 Before starting your webinar, make sure that your lights are fully charged and in working order.

 A high-quality external microphone is another great way to increase your webinar experience.
 Echoing and staticky sounds will cause your audience to tune out and become distracted.
 Always test your microphone ahead of time using the built-in software test or by asking your other speakers how you sound.

 When hosting a webinar, you should always have your webcam on.
 Your presentation will be more effective if your audience can connect a face to the audio.
 Make sure to clear your background so that it’s free of distractions and clutter.

 The day of your webinar, you’ll want to mute any notifications that may come through and distract you and your audience.
 Close all unnecessary applications and pause all updates so that your computer doesn’t restart in the middle of your presentation.

 Recording your webinar is critical.
 This will allow people who were unable to attend or stay for its entirety to watch at a later date, and you can leverage this recording as a marketing tool in the future.

-7. Send follow-up emails
+7. Send follow-up emails after hosting a webinar

 After you’ve completed the webinar, we recommend sending a follow-up email to your attendees including the resources from your presentation and a link to the recording of it.
 Sending a feedback survey is also a good idea, as it can provide valuable insight to help you grow.